utiso/dorkbot/README.md

 * *Indexers* - modules that issue a search query and return the results as targets
 * *Scanners* - modules that perform a vulnerability scan against each target

-Targets are stored in a local database upon being indexed.
+Targets are stored in a local database file upon being indexed.
 Once scanned, any vulnerabilities found by the chosen scanner are written to a standard JSON report file.
 Indexing and scanning processes can be run separately or combined in a single command.

 Usage
 =====